bio4j/dynamograph/docs/Datasets.md

 ### Gene onthology

 What is gene ontology?
-"Gene ontology describes how gene produces behave in cellular context ..." (from [1][1]) It is the first dataset supported by dynamograph, and serves as as proof-of-principle / test dataset.
+"Gene ontology describes how gene produces behave in cellular context ..." (from [\[1\]][1]).
+It is the first dataset supported by Dynamograph, and serves as a proof-of-concept / test dataset.

 #### Model

-The most important node is Description of the model presents types of the nodes as well as types of edges
+Description of the model presents types of the nodes as well as types of edges

 ##### Nodes